 Eclectic style by Myramar Dos

-Surprising, unexpected and unafraid to break the rules, eclectic interiors personify individuality and freedom.
+Surprising, unexpected and unafraid to break the rules, eclectic style interiors personify individuality and freedom.
 With no guidelines or intentions per se to box it in, this style borrows freely from others, harmonizing a gamut of ideas and inspirations to suit the space and purpose at hand.

-The style relies on core design sensibilities to make sense of the chaos that it dwells in, striking harmony through color, composition, balance and materiality.
+Eclectic style relies on core design sensibilities to make sense of the chaos that it dwells in, striking harmony through color, composition, balance and materiality.

 Fabric and texture in particular play a prominent role in bringing variations and layers to the space and aesthetics, without compromising on its fluidity and coherence.